Begumganj Upazila: Demographics

-As of the 2011 Bangladesh census, Begumganj has a population of 549,308.
-Males constitute 49.2% of the population, and females 50.8%.
-This Upazila's eighteen up population is 313911.
-Begumganj has an average literacy rate of 44.4% (7+ years), and the national average of 32.4% literate.
+According to the 2011 Census of Bangladesh, Begumganj Upazila had 101,689 households and a population of 549,308.
+137,673 (25.06%) were under 10 years of age.
+Begumganj had a literacy rate (age 7 and over) of 59.25%, compared to the national average of 51.8%, and a sex ratio of 1103 females per 1000 males.
+132,948 (24.20%) lived in urban areas.

 Administration

-Begumganj Upazila is divided into Chowmuhani Municipality and 16 union parishads: Alyearpur, Amanullapur, Begumganj, Chayani, Durgapur, Eklashpur, Gopalpur, Hajipur, Jirtali, Kadirpur, Kutubpur, Mirwarishpur, Narottampur, Rajganj, Rasulpur, and Sharifpur.
+Begumganj Upazila is divided into Chowmuhani Municipality and 16 union parishads: Gonipur, Alyearpur, Amanullapur, Begumganj, Chayani, Durgapur, Eklashpur, Gopalpur, Hajipur, Jirtali, Kadirpur, Kutubpur, Mirwarishpur, Narottampur, Rajganj, Rasulpur, and Sharifpur.
 The union parishads are subdivided into 178 mauzas and 184 villages.
 Chowmuhani Municipality is subdivided into 9 wards and 23 mahallas.

 Education

-There are four colleges in the upazila.
-They include Chowmuhani Government S.A College, Jalal Uddin College, and M. A. Hashem College.
+There are four colleges in Begumganj, including Chowmuhani Government S.A College.
 Among specialized colleges are Begumgonj Textile Engineering College, Noakhali and Abdul Malek Ukil Medical College, Noakhali.

-According to Banglapedia, Begumganj Government Pilot High School, Babupur Jirtoli Union High School, founded in 1928, Ghatla High School (1915), Hazipur Abdul Majid High School (1928), Kadirpur High School (1915), and Kalikapur Babupur Union High School (1929) are notable secondary schools.
+According to Banglapedia, local secondary schools include Begumganj Government Pilot High School, Babupur Jirtoli Union High School (founded 1928), Ghatla High School (founded 1915), Hazipur Abdul Majid High School (founded 1928), Kadirpur High School (founded 1915), and Kalikapur Babupur Union High School (founded 1929).
 The madrasa education system includes eight fazil and one kamil madrasas.